Bhagavad Gita On Love Marriage

 “Be it a stone, a woman, a man, or an animal – you’re married mentally and on a higher spiritual level to that being or thing, it doesn’t require any ritual agreement”

 Meaning – Marriage is an institution formed by conceptual acceptance and acceptance that you are now strongly tied to your spouse in all ways, forever.
 It’s on a very emotional and spiritual level.
-Marriage is a set of unavoidable responsibilities that one chooses to fulfil.
+Marriage is a set of unavoidable responsibilities that one chooses to fulfill.

 To summarise, the Bhagavad Gita’s most important advice on love and love marriage would be to establish a connection between all beings, understand ourselves and then we would be able to actually love someone.

 In other words, love for Krishna is the ultimate goal or substance of existence, and all other loves must be subjected to, integrated with, and harmonious with it.
-It is essential to follow what your heart wants and fulfil and accept the responsibility you choose.
+It is essential to follow what your heart wants and fulfill and accept the responsibility you choose.